wanderer-ai/wanderer/packages/wanderer-docs/src/user-guide/understand-the-flow.md

 ### 1. Unconnected nodes
 If you create a node it doesn't have to be connected to the flow, a node can just be there.
 In this way you can isolate individual nodes but larger structures from the flow and simply keep them for later.
 But they will do just nothing until they get connected.

+Check out these unconnected message nodes.
+They are just there but do nothing: [Unconnected nodes example](https://wanderer.ai/builder/?flow=https%3A%2F%2Fraw.githubusercontent.com%2Fwanderer-ai%2Fwanderer-flows%2Fmaster%2Fdocs%2Funconnected_nodes.json)

 ### 2. Nodes connected to the flow
 Usually, however, you want your nodes to be part of the flow too.
 The nodes are part of the flow if they are directly or indirectly connected to the origin node through edges or other nodes.